sipeed/MaixPy/docs/doc/en/faq.md

 ## Why can't show Chinese charactors

 By default only support English charactors, if you want to show Chinese, you need to change font, refer to [Custom fonts part of image basic operation](./vision/image_ops.md#Chinese-support-and-custom-fonts)

+## Program Exits with Prompt: app exit with code: 1

+This occurs because the program encountered an error and exited abnormally.
+You need to check the logs to identify the issue.
+Here's how to check the logs:

+### Method 1:
+1. First, use **MaixVision** to connect to the device, ensuring all programs occupying the display and camera are closed.
+2. Then connect to the device via **SSH** to access the SSH terminal.
+For details on connecting, refer to the [Linux Basics](./basic/linux_basic.md).
+3. Execute the following commands:
+   - For Python programs:
+     ```bash
+     cd /maixapp/apps/xxx && python main.py
+     ```
+     Here, `xxx` is the ID of the application that encountered the error.
+   - For non-Python programs:
+     ```bash
+     cd /maixapp/apps/xxx && ./xxx
+     ```
+     Again, `xxx` is the ID of the application that encountered the error.
+4. Carefully review the logs to check for errors.
+Note that errors might not always be at the last line, so check thoroughly from the end upward.

+### Method 2:
+If the application is written in Python, use **MaixVision** to run the source code directly, examine the runtime errors, and make corrections.
+Be aware that errors may not be at the last line, so inspect the logs carefully from the end upward.